ArianDK/password-generator/README.md

 1. Download the repository as a zip file and unzip it.
 2. Open your terminal or command prompt and navigate to the password generator directory by typing `cd path/to/your/directory/password-generator-main`.
-3. In the command prompt now type `pip install -r requirements.txt` then you should type `pyinstaller --onefile --noconsole --add-data "assets/icon.png;assets" --add-data "assets/icon.ico;assets" --hidden-import "ttkbootstrap" --icon "assets/icon.ico" --distpath . --specpath ./build "Password Generator.py"`
+3. In the command prompt now type `pip install -r requirements.txt` to download the required packages.
+4. Now you should type `pyinstaller --onefile --noconsole --add-data "assets/icon.png;assets" --add-data "assets/icon.ico;assets" --hidden-import "ttkbootstrap" --icon "assets/icon.ico" --distpath .
+"Password Generator.py" & rmdir /s /q build & del "Password Generator.spec"` to install the Password Generator as a standalone executable.
 4. Now the Password Generator.exe file should be in password-generator-main and you can run it.